DFHack/dfhack/data/blueprints/README.md

 ### Hiding blueprints ###

 A blueprint with a `hidden()` marker won't appear in `quickfort list` output unless the `--hidden` flag is specified.
 The primary reason for hiding a blueprint (rather than, say, deleting it or moving it out of the `blueprints/` folder) is if a blueprint is intended to be run as part of a larger sequence managed by a [meta blueprint](#meta-blueprints).

+### Messages ###

+A blueprint with a `message()` marker will display a message after the blueprint is applied.
+This is useful for reminding players to take manual steps that cannot be automated, like assigning animals to a pasture or assigning minecarts to a route.

 Packaging a set of blueprints